 How can you help?

 When updating or creating a new Will, you could consider leaving a gift in your Will to Bluebell Wood.
-This can make a vital difference to a child with a shortened life expectancy and complex medical conditions.
+This can make a vital difference to children with life-shortening and life-threatening conditions.

 By leaving a gift to our hospice in your will, you can give our children and their families the chance to be supported in the best possible way at the most difficult of times.
-You can do this by adding to your existing Will through our Codicil Form; which you can request from our Legacy, Trust and In Memory Fundraiser, Julie Booth, by calling 01909 517365 or emailing firstname.lastname@example.org
+You can do this by adding to your existing Will through our Codicil Form; which you can request from our Trust and Legacy Fundraiser, Julie Booth, by calling 01909 508 119 or emailing firstname.lastname@example.org

 There are several ways to leave a gift to our charity: